KoichiKiyokawa/msw-object/README.md

 const baseBuilder = defineBaseRestBuilder({
   basePath: "http://localhost:3000",
   // Set default delay as 500ms
-  // It cannot be done with original msw!!
+  // It is difficult with original msw!!
   delay: 500,
 });